Farre-lab/Kirkland_Waterbuck/README.md

-# Kirkland_Waterbuck
+# Waterbuck Project
-Scripts from the waterbuck project
+Scripts from the waterbuck genome assembly and population genomics project